MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-accounts.md

 > The minimum privileges described above are the lowest privileges that Operations Manager supports for the action account.
 Other Run As accounts can have lower privileges.
 The actual privileges required for the Action account and the Run As accounts will depend upon which management packs are running on the computer and how they are configured.
 For more information about which specific privileges are required, see the appropriate management pack guide.

 ::: moniker range="<sc-om-2019"
-The domain account specified for the action account can be granted either Log on as a Service (SeServiceLogonRight) or Log on as Batch (SeBatchLogonRight) permission if your security policy does not allow a service account to be granted an interactive log on session, such as when smart card authentication is required.
+The domain account that is specified for the action account can be granted either Log on as a Service (SeServiceLogonRight) or Log on as Batch (SeBatchLogonRight) permission if your security policy does not allow a service account to be granted an interactive log on session, such as when smart card authentication is required.
 Modify the registry value HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\System Center\Health Service:
 ::: moniker-end

 ::: moniker range="sc-om-2019"

-The domain account specified for the action account is granted with Log on as a Service (SeServiceLogonRight) permission.
+The domain account that is specified for the action account is granted with Log on as a Service (SeServiceLogonRight) permission.
 To change the logon type for health service, modify the registry value *HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\System Center\Health Service:*

 ::: moniker-end

-* Name:  Worker Process Logon Type
+* Name:  Worker Process Logon type
 * Type: REG_DWORD
 * Value (for Operations Manager 2016 to 1807): 4 means Log on as Batch and 5 means for Log on as Service.
 The default is 2, Allow log on locally.
 * Value for Operations Manger 2019 and later: 4 means Log on as Batch, 2 is Allow log on locally, and 5 for Log on as Service.
 The default is 5.